selimslab/selimslab.github.io/_posts/til.md

 Remember that others often shut-down when they read criticism, even when well warranted.
 The way you phrase and present yourself defines whether you're giving criticism or critique.

+# learning
+Learning should take place when it is needed, when the learner is interested, not according to some arbitrary, fixed schedule

+Twenty years from now you will be more disappointed by the things that you didn't do than by the ones you did do.
+So throw off the bowlines.
+Sail away from the safe harbor.
+Catch the trade winds in your sails.
+Explore.
+Dream.
+Discover.

+Do what you can, with what you have, where you are.

+The difference between genius and stupidity is: genius has its limits.